Skip to main content

 Publish your doc

 Publishing a Coda doc is not too different from sharing it!
-You'll use the Share button in the upper righthand corner of your doc to open your publishing options:
+You'll use the Share button in the upper-right corner of your doc to open the share dialog, then click the globe icon at the top of this dialog.

 Here are all the steps you'll follow to publish a doc:

-2. Choose the Publish tab.
-If this is your first time publishing from your Coda account, you will be able to choose a Coda username.
+3. If this is your first time publishing from your Coda account, you will first need to create your maker profile.
+Click the Create profile button to get started.
 Learn more about creating your maker profile here.

-4. Use the Audience and interaction menu to control who can access your doc and how they’ll interact with it.
+4. Once you've created your maker profile, it's time to get publishing.
+Use the first group of settings to control who can access your doc and how they’ll interact with it.

 • Discoverable by anyone: By default, this is turned on, which allows your doc to be found in search engines and in Coda’s doc gallery.
 Toggle this setting off to prevent others from finding your doc in searches.
 If you want to learn more about publishing a doc to only your team, head to this article.